daybugging/stefanzweifel.io/_posts/2014-12-02-jawbone-up-to-dayone.md

 ## Usage

-Modifiy the variables `LOGDIR` and `YEAR` in `toDayOne.sh` to your desire.
-After that, just execute the script in your terminal of choice with the following command:
+Modifiy the variable `LOGDIR` in `toDayOne.sh` to your desire.
+Then just execute the script in your terminal of choice with the following command:

 {% highlight bash %}
 sh toDayOne.sh